Budget Allocation Policies for Real-Time Multi-Agent Path Finding

 \subsection{MAPF Algorithms}

 Finding optimal solutions to MAPF is computationally intractable~\cite{nebel2020computational} and thus less suitable for solving MAPF in real-time for a large number of agents.
-Therefore, we focus in this work on well-known, suboptimal, and fast MAPF algorithms, namely, Prioritized Planning (PrP) \cite{bennewitz2001optimizing}, \lnstwo~\cite{li2021lifelong} and Priority Inherence Backtracking (PIBT) \cite{okumura2022priority}.
-PrP starts by assigning a priority to each agent.
-The agents then search for a path to their target in the order of their priority, where each agent is constrained to avoid conflicts with the plans found by higher priority agents.
+Therefore, in this work, we focus on two well-known, suboptimal and fast MAPF algorithms, namely, Priority Inherence Backtracking (PIBT) \cite{okumura2022priority} and \lnstwo~\cite{Li2022lns2}.